MD Anderson Proton Therapy Child Life Specialist

 That’s why at the Proton Therapy Center, we have a dedicated child life specialist on site to help patients and their families cope with cancer diagnosis and treatment.

 While your child’s nurse or physician can request assistance from the Proton Therapy Center’s child life specialist, parents can also make this request.
-Simply call Quinn Franklin at 713-745-0445 with questions, concerns or for assistance.
+Simply call the Child Life manager at 713-745-0445 with questions, concerns or for assistance.